 304.3 Whole house ventilation (MANDATORY).
-Every home built to RBES shall be mechanically ventilated by a whole house ventilation system as defined in Chapter 2.
+Every home and dwelling unit built to RBES shall be mechanically ventilated by a whole house ventilation system as defined in Chapter 2.
 The whole house ventilation system shall be one of two types: "exhaust only" or "balanced."